All Episodes

 Yep.

-But in sort of a Jordan Peterson-esque um perspective, the only way to actually be happier and better is to face the dragon within rather than try to blame some external foe without.
+But in sort of a Jordan Peterson-esque perspective, the only way to actually be happier and better is to face the dragon within rather than try to blame some external foe without.

-And you know, this is true for me too.
+And, you know, this is true for me too.

-I I see I see opposition as like a as a movement, but I don't blame it for my failures or my unhappiness.
+I have a tendency to think everything is like the Marxist fall, the critical, you know, I see opposition as like as a movement, but I don't blame it for my failures or my unhappiness.

 Yeah, we have to address the truth, right?